 NeighborListSet parameter of the MLME-NEIGHBORREPRESP.request primitive.
 The contents of the

 reduced neighbor report may also be configured or obtained by other means beyond the scope of this standard.
+Multiple Neighbor AP Information field with same operating class and channel number values may be present in a Reduced Neighbor Report element.

 A serving AP shall include a value less than 255 in TBTT Offset in TUs if it is able to guarantee an accumulated